Rehabah/multiclassifier/README.md

-# multiclassifier
+# multilabel
-Developing a multi-classifier model to assign the items to their corresponding category.
+Developing a multi-label classification model to assign the items to their corresponding category.